AyoubBenBrahim/42-webserver/resources/about_sockets.md

 The socket is an abstract object from which messages are sent and received, much like a file is an abstract object on which file data is read and written.

+===

+`kern.ipc.somaxconn`

+"somaxconn" stands for "Socket Option MAX CONNections."
+It represents a kernel parameter that defines the maximum backlog value for TCP connections.
+The backlog value determines the maximum number of pending connections that the operating system can queue before rejecting new incoming connections.